Thomas Wilson Brown

-Thomas Wilson Brown (born December 27, 1972) is an American actor, who began his career at the age of 11 by playing "Augie" in the western film Silverado.
+Thomas Wilson Brown (born December 27, 1972) is an American actor, who began his career by playing "Augie" in the western film Silverado.

 Career

 The son of a cattle rancher and rodeo queen, Brown received his first role by answering a small advertisement in a local Santa Fe, New Mexico, newspaper, which was looking for a young boy who could ride a horse.